exasim-project/NeoN/README.md

 ## Integration with other CFD Frameworks

-Currently, NeoN is not a standalone CFD Framework.
+Currently, NeoN is not a standalone CFD framework.
 It is designed to be used with other CFD Frameworks.
-Examples how to integrate NeoN into Frmeworks and how to write applications is demonstrated in the [FoamAdapter](https://github.com/exasim-project/FoamAdapter) repository.
+Examples how to integrate NeoN into CFD frameworks and how to write applications is demonstrated in the [FoamAdapter](https://github.com/exasim-project/FoamAdapter) repository.

 ## Documentation